puppetlabs-toy-chest/lock_manager/README.md

 Lock with a purpose

-     a.lock "Because I'm looking into a failure"
+     a.lock 'pe-aix-72-builder', 'stahnma', "Because I'm looking into a failure" => true
-     => true

 Ask for a lock, if node is already locked, keep trying and wait until you get one